meltoner/agrofelis/components/vehicle-power/readme.md

 ![plexiglass](_figures/vehicle-power-04-plexiglass-dimensions.png)

-A hole in the plexiglass just under the the frame bar, is created to pass the battery temperature sensor, the battery cells voltage regulators, as well as the power cord transfering power to the front section of the vehicle.
+A hole in the plexiglass just under the the frame bar, is created to pass the battery temperature sensor, the battery cells voltage regulators, as well as the power cord transferring power to the front section of the vehicle.

 The figure showcases the actual implementation details of the battery.